shadowecco/tech-projects/python-projects/README.md

 **5. Love Generator**

-Based on a retro idea of taking the player's name, their crush's names and caluculating a love score number.
-It was originally done on Javascript as part of a course but I wated to see if it could be done as a Python program.
+Based on a retro idea of taking the player's name, their crush's names and calculating a love score number.
+It was originally done on Javascript as part of a course but I wanted to see if it could be done as a Python program.

+**6. Hangman**

+Play Hangman

+**7. Text-based Adventure Game v1 and v2**

+v1 was based on a FreeCodeCamp project. v2 is going to be a more complex version with more choices and game paths.
+And it will be on going.